Android Command-line Tools

 Android SDK Command-line Tools is the definitive solution for developers who want complete control over their Android development environment without the overhead of Android Studio.
 It excels in CI/CD pipelines, headless build servers, and terminal-centric workflows.
 While the initial setup requires more configuration than simply installing Android Studio, the payoff is a lean, scriptable, and reproducible environment.
-The tools integrate seamlessly with Homebrew on macOS and work excellently on Apple Silicon.
+The tools integrate smoothly with Homebrew on macOS and work excellently on Apple Silicon.
 The only significant drawbacks are the lack of visual tools and a steeper learning curve for GUI-accustomed developers.

-brew install --cask android-commandlinetoolsAndroid SDK Command-line Tools is the official lightweight package from Google that enables Android development without installing the full Android Studio IDE.
+Android SDK Command-line Tools is the official lightweight package from Google that enables Android development without installing the full Android Studio IDE.
 This collection of essential utilities includes sdkmanager for managing SDK packages, avdmanager for creating and configuring Android Virtual Devices, and apkanalyzer for inspecting APK files.
-Unlike the legacy 'tools' package, the modern cmdline-tools structure follows a versioned hierarchy that integrates seamlessly with CI/CD pipelines and headless build servers.
+Unlike the legacy 'tools' package, the modern cmdline-tools structure follows a versioned hierarchy that integrates smoothly with CI/CD pipelines and headless build servers.
 For developers who prefer terminal-centric workflows using editors like Neovim, VS Code, or JetBrains Fleet, these command-line tools provide complete control over the Android development environment without the resource overhead of a full graphical IDE.
 The package occupies roughly 400MB but unlocks the ability to install any Android platform version, build tools, system images, and emulator components on demand.
 Whether you are automating nightly builds on a Jenkins server, setting up GitHub Actions for Android testing, or simply prefer a minimalist development setup on your Mac, Android SDK Command-line Tools delivers the foundational utilities required for professional Android development.

 Android SDK Command-line Tools evolved from the legacy 'tools' directory that shipped with early Android SDKs.
 As the Android build system matured, Google recognized that developers needed lightweight alternatives to the increasingly resource-heavy Android Studio.
 The cmdline-tools package was introduced with a versioned directory structure (cmdline-tools/latest/bin) to support multiple tool versions side-by-side and enable cleaner CI/CD integration.
 This architecture allows updating the tools independently from the IDE.